 3.2.
-Design choices to strengthen the instrument and reduce model dependence
+Design Choices to Strengthen the Instrument and Reduce Model Dependence

 In our study, to strengthen the instrument and reduce model dependence, we make two design choices.
-First, we restrict the analysis to the night-time period, where we find the instrument has a stronger effect on the treatment so that violations to the exclusion restriction are less likely.
+First, we restrict the analysis to the night-time period, where we find the instrument has a stronger effect on ICU admissions so that violations to the exclusion restriction are less likely.
 Second, we use recent advancements in multivariate matching to reduce model dependence in the outcome analyses.
 Naturally, these two choices will result in a smaller sample for analysis, but they enhance the robustness of the findings to unobserved confounders.
 For instance, Small and Rosenbaum (2008) demonstrates that a smaller study cohort with a stronger instrument is more robust to unobserved biases than a larger study cohort with a weak instrument.
 Certainly, these gains come with the caveat that our findings will fundamentally apply to the matched sample in the night-time period.
-That said, we will also examine the relationship between our final study cohort and the original, raw sample to understand when and if our results may generalize.

 3.2.1.
-Night-time analyses In our setting, there are four EDIP2 decision epochs each day: 4am, 10am, 4pm, and 10pm.
+Night-time Analyses.
+In our setting, there are four EDIP2 decision epochs each day: 4am, 10am, 4pm, and 10pm.
 There is evidence that ICU admission decisions may vary by day of the week and time of the day (Barnett et al. 2002, Cavallazzi et al. 2010), so it is natural to consider whether the impact of ICU occupancy on ICU admissions also vary by time of day.

 In the KPNC hospitals included in our study, nurse staffing is relatively constant across the day for a given unit, with a minimum of one registered nurse for every two patients for the ICU, while the minimum for the ward is 1:4, with TCU staffing ranging between 1:2.5 to 1:3.
 On the other hand, physician staffing on the ward and TCU can change dramatically over a 24 hour period, particularly outside regular work hours (7:30 AM to 5:30 PM).
 Because the physician coverage decreases at night, physicians may be more likely to transfer 'borderline' patients to the ICU where they will receive more constant monitoring.
 As such, the differential impact of a busy ICU on deterring ICU admissions will be more substantial at night time.
 We confirm that this is the case in our data (see Appendix A).
-To the best of our knowledge, we are the first to leverage the differential impact of ICU occupancy by time of day for our instrumental variable.
+In contrast to most studies in the empirical OM literature which tend to take the strength of an IV as given by the available data, we leverage the differential impact of ICU occupancy due to operational changes (i.e. staffing levels) on ICU admission by time of day to strengthen the IV.
+This allows us to obtain more robust effect estimates on the outcomes.

 3.2.2.
-Multivariate matching In observational studies, matching methods are often used to adjust for covariates (Stuart 2010).
+Multivariate Matching.
+In observational studies, matching methods are often used to adjust for covariates (Stuart 2010).
 In these settings, the typical goal of matching is to remove the part of the bias in the estimated treatment effect due to differences or imbalances in the observed covariates across treatment groups.
 In order to achieve this aim, matching methods select a subset of the observations that have balanced covariate distributions.
-Generally, matching methods are used to estimate the effect of treatment under the identification assumption of "ignorability" or "unconfoundedness", which states that all the relevant covariates have been measured (in other words, that there is selection on observables (Imbens and Wooldridge 2009)).
+Generally, matching methods are used to estimate the effect of treatment under the identification assumption of "ignorability" or "unconfoundedness", which states that all the relevant covariates have been measured (in other words, that there is selection on observables).
 More recently, matching methods have been extended to estimation with instrumental variables, which do not require all the relevant covariates to be measured and whose identification assumptions are thus typically considered to be weaker (Baiocchi et al. 2010).